Find Trade Colleges

 Bethlehem, PA

-You’ll join some of the best and brightest minds around you if you attend Triangle Tech - Bethlehem.
-The school came in at #2 on this year’s Best Carpentry Associate Degree Trade Schools in the Middle Atlantic Region list.
-Located in the small city of Bethlehem, Triangle Tech - Bethlehem is a private for-profit college with a small student population.
+You’ll be in good company if you decide to attend Triangle Tech - Bethlehem.
+It ranked #2 on our 2023 Best Carpentry Associate Degree Trade Schools in the Middle Atlantic Region list.
+Located in the city of Bethlehem, Triangle Tech - Bethlehem is a private for-profit college with a small student population.

-The average amount in student loans that carpentry majors at Triangle Tech - Bethlehem take out while working on their Associate Degree is $14,876.
+On average, carpentry graduates from Triangle Tech - Bethlehem take out $14,193 in student loans while working on their Associate Degree.

 #3